 Mental health illness is real, and it affects everybody in some random way.
-However, there are still a lot of negative attitudes towards mental health issues that fuel discrimination and stigma, making it harder for people to reach out and subject themselves to mental health counseling, and for therapists to efficiently promote healing.
+However, there are still a lot of negative attitudes towards mental health issues that fuel discrimination, myths on mental health and stigma, making it harder for people to reach out and subject themselves to mental health counseling, and for therapists to efficiently promote healing.

-To completely eradicate unsubstantial and problematic beliefs regarding issues on psychological well-being, here are three of the most common myths that people until now still believe.
+To completely eradicate unsubstantial and problematic beliefs regarding issues on psychological well-being, here are three of the most common health myths that people until now still believe.

 On the low end are individuals afflicted with severe and persistent mental illness like schizophrenia in which life experiences tend to be profoundly and concretely limited.
 On the opposite end are individuals known as the worried well – high functioning individuals who possess an acute awareness of consistent though tolerable difficulties. — Jeremy Clyman Psy.D.

 Mental illness is as real as cancer or the flu or whatever physical condition that you can think of.
-Until this day, there are still those who believe that mental health problems are just a “state of mind” which people can easily “get over.”
+Until this day, there are still those who believe health myths are just a “state of mind” which people can easily “get over.”
 Mental illnesses, if not addressed appropriately, create distress and don’t immediately disappear when someone utters the magic words, “shrug it off.”

 The pain felt in certain parts of the body will not quickly subside without proper mental health treatment, and no matter how many rituals or chants you’ve done to call out your myth gods for a reprieve, physical manifestations don’t go away.
 This is precisely the same with mental health illness.